Perturbative Techniques

 Pro and Contra of Using Perturbative Techniques

-• danger of reverse-engineering the perturbation technique applied
+• risk of reverse-engineering the perturbation if the method is known

 Exercise